Ruthwik/Sentiment-Analysis/README.md

 1. Download the project and import into Eclipse

-2. set the build path which must have the following libraries
+2. Set the build path which must have the following libraries

  * stanford-corenlp-3.8.0
  * ejml-0.23